aaron-mv-moore/indy-action-time/README.md

 # Indy Action Time

 ## Description
 The [Mayor's Action Center](https://www.indy.gov/activity/mayors-action-center-services) in Indianapolis, IN routes requests for services to the appropriate city department.
 [Request Indy](https://www.indy.gov/agency/mayors-action-center) is the point of contact with an online submisison form and phone number available for Indianapolis residents.
 This project seeks to explore and predict non-emergency service requests response time for residents of Indianapolis, IN.

-A non-technical explanation is available [ADD LINK]().
-A dashboard with the basic information is available [ADD LINK]().
+A non-technical explanation and a dashboard will be available upon completion of this project.

 ## Goals